Could living near a main road be impacting your health?

 Submissions by The National Health and Medical Research Council, Australian Medical Association and Asthma Foundation to the Senate Inquiry reported that motor vehicle pollution can contribute to:

--Increase in children’s susceptibility to allergens, including higher risk of hay fever, which is linked to the development of asthma
+- Increase in children’s susceptibility to allergens, including a higher risk of hay fever, which is linked to the development of asthma

 What is particularly concerning about these findings is the impact on unborn children.
 Sydney researchers detected a link between higher pollutions levels and reduced birth weight in babies in the metropolitan area, suggesting the noxious effects of traffic fumes may cross the placenta to the developing foetus.